Alternative Anatomy (in Spanish)

 “Me duele la paleta” means “my shoulder blade hurts.”

-“Siempre anda con el buche lleno” is translated as “he always has a full belly”.
+“Siempre anda con el buche lleno” could be “he always has a full belly”.

 6. Bofe: A cow or a pig’s lung.

 “Tosí tanto que me sacudió el bofe” would be “I coughed so much that my lung hurt.”

 7. Panza: Belly.
 In animals, it is one of the four stomach cavities in ruminants.

 8. Tripas: Intestines, belly.
 This can mean anything related to the entrails, intestines, innards, gut, bellies of animals.